Jesseatgao/bdownload/README.md

   * `certificate` specifies a client certificate.
 It has the same meaning as that of `cert` in `requests.request()`.

   * The `auth` parameter sets a (user, pass) tuple or Auth handler to enable Basic/Digest/Custom HTTP Authentication.
-    It will be passed down directly to the attribute `auth` of the underlying :class:`requests.Session` instance.
+    It will be passed down directly to the attribute `auth` of the underlying :class:`requests.Session` instance as the default authentication.

+    > **:Warning:**\
+      The `auth` will be applied to all the downloads for HTTP Authentication.
+Don't use this parameter, if not all of the downloads need the authentication, to avoid leaking credential.
+Instead, use the `netrc` parameter for fine-grained control over HTTP Authentication.

+  * `netrc` specifies a dictionary of ``'machine': (login, password)`` (or ``'machine': requests.auth.AuthBase``) for HTTP Authentication, similar to the .netrc file format in spirit.

   * `headers` specifies extra HTTP headers, standard or custom, for use in all of the requests made by the session.
     The headers take precedence over the ones specified by other parameters, e.g. `user_agent`, if conflict happens.